TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 ## Conversion therapy is still legal here

-The lying tory government refuses to ban conversion therapy in my country.
-It's still completely legal here.
+The lying tory government still refuses to ban conversion therapy here.
+It's still completely legal in my country.

 ## He's still out there

 I looked up my school counsellor.
 He is still working in schools today.
-He is still abusing his position of trust to abuse people.
+He is still abusing his position of trust to harm people.

 He is **still asking kids if they masturbate**.